thriveweb/deking-new/content/posts/2018-10-25-deck-patio-combination-ideas.md

 <iframe src="https://www.youtube.com/embed/FTnnj4QX4pg?rel=0" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-**DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim**
+**DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim**

 We hope these deck patio combination ideas are useful.
 If you live in SE Queensland and would like to talk about your specific situation then please call on 1800 335 464 or email us at <mailto:info@dekingdecks.com.au>.
 Also take a look at [Our Patios page](https://www.dekingdecks.com.au/services/) for more information or our [patio roof calculator](https://www.dekingdecks.com.au/quote-calculator/)  to find out the cost of a new patio.